palberque/DannysDiner/README.md

 # Danny's Diner
-Danny's Diner - week 1 project for #8WeekSQLChallenge
+Danny's Diner is the first week project for the  #8WeekSQLChallenge

-Thank you to Data With Danny for providing real world problems to solve using SQL.
-This exercise is still in process and I will by posting on linkedin and hosting on my github portfolio once completed
+Thank you to Data With Danny for providing examples of  real world problems to solve using SQL.
+This exercise is still in process and I will by posting on linkedin and hosting on my github portfolio once completed.

-https://8weeksqlchallenge.com/case-study-1/
+The 8 week challenge is free of charge for anyone who wishes to attempt https://8weeksqlchallenge.com/case-study-1/

 ## Introduction